 RUGBY RESOURCES - COBRASCO COPPER UPDATE

-/EIN News/ -- Vancouver, B.C., Dec.
-29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Rugby Resources Ltd. (“Rugby” or the “Company”) (TSX-V: RUG) is pleased to provide an update on the Company’s Cobrasco copper-molybdenum porphyry discovery in Colombia.
+Vancouver, B.C., Dec.
+29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Rugby Resources Ltd. ("Rugby" or the "Company") RUG is pleased to provide an update on the Company's Cobrasco copper-molybdenum porphyry discovery in Colombia.

 Rugby is the first company to drill test the Cobrasco porphyry system.
 Drilling was initiated in August 2022, with the Company's third drill hole, CDH003 at 300.6 metres ("m").
 The hole is planned to be drilled to a final depth of 1,300m once drilling is resumed.